Attorney general memo: Under NJ law, police officers cannot be punished for off-duty cannabis use

 "The voters have spoken.
 As law enforcement officers, our role is to enforce the law," he said.
 "I respect the will of the people and the Legislature."

-The memo from the attorney general has drawn fire, including from Assemblywoman Beth Sawyer, a Republican representing parts of Gloucester, Salem and Cumberland counties.
-She pointed out that marijuana remains illegal at the federal level, even as an increasing number of states legalized it.
+The memo from the attorney general has drawn fire, including from Assemblywoman Beth Sawyer, R-Salem, Gloucester, Cumberland.
+She pointed out that marijuana remains illegal at the federal level, even as an increasing number of states have legalized it.
 It is listed as a Schedule I drug, along with LSD, heroin and MDMA, also known as ecstasy.

 She also cited the lack of testing methods to determine levels of cannabis intoxication, a concern often raised in connection to intoxicated driving.